myuzo-labs/.github/profile/README.md

 4. **Community-Driven AI Development:**  We believe AI should serve the artist.
 By optionally contributing audio data, Myuzo users will directly shape the development of a custom AI audio engine, resulting in:
   * Tools that unlock unprecedented sonic control, such as style transfer and intelligent remixing.
   * AI that expands creative possibilities, reflecting the community's diverse styles and ideas.
-  * **Transparency:** We are committed to ethical and responsible use of data.
+  * **Transparency:** We are committed to the ethical and responsible use of data.
 Learn more in our Privacy Policy.

 ### Join the Journey!